StephenStaklinski/alphamissense_asns/README.md

 The raw data from AlphaMissense can be downloaded from the data availability section of their paper if needed.
 The subsequent results from my analysis of their raw file are provided here.

-### Snakemake pipeline for AlphaMisense average pathogenicity score analysis of any UniProt ID
+### Snakemake pipeline for average pathogenicity score analysis of any UniProt ID

 I have provided a Snakemake pipeline to do the basic steps of subsetting AlphaMissense data, calculating average pathogenicity scores per amino acid, and plotting the average scores per amino acid for that protein.
 This is meant to work with any UniProt ID, which can be specified in the `workflow/config/config.yaml` file.
-Users must first install [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and both download and unzip the AlphaMissense raw data file into [data/alphamissense_raw_data/AlphaMissense_aa_substitutions.tsv](https://console.cloud.google.com/storage/browser/dm_alphamissense;tab=objects?prefix=&forceOnObjectsSortingFiltering=false).
+Users must first install [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and both download and unzip the [AlphaMissense raw data file](https://console.cloud.google.com/storage/browser/dm_alphamissense;tab=objects?prefix=&forceOnObjectsSortingFiltering=false) into `data/alphamissense_raw_data/AlphaMissense_aa_substitutions.tsv`.
 Then, the snakemake pipeline can be run as per standard Snakemake input from within the `workflow/` directory of this repo:
 ```
 snakemake --use-conda --cores 1
 ```